Social alienation: Meaninglessness

-A sense of meaning has been defined by Seeman as "the individual's sense of understanding events in which he is engaged".
+A sense of meaning has been defined by Seeman as "the individual's sense of understanding events in which one is engaged".
 Seeman writes that meaninglessness "is characterized by a low expectancy that satisfactory predictions about the future outcomes of behaviour can be made."
 Whereas powerlessness refers to the sensed ability to control outcomes, this refers to the sensed ability to predict outcomes.
 In this respect, meaninglessness is closely tied to powerlessness; Seeman argues, "the view that one lives in an intelligible world might be a prerequisite to expectancies for control; and the unintelligibility of complex affairs is presumably conducive to the development of high expectancies for external control (that is, high powerlessness)".

 Geyer believes meaninglessness should be reinterpreted for postmodern times: "With the accelerating throughput of information ... meaningless is not a matter anymore of whether one can assign meaning to incoming information, but of whether one can develop adequate new scanning mechanisms to gather the goal-relevant information one needs, as well as more efficient selection procedures to prevent being overburdened by the information one does not need, but is bombarded with on a regular basis."
-Information overload or the so-called "data tsunami" are well-known information problems confronting contemporary man, and Geyer thus argues that meaninglessness is turned on its head.
+Information overload or the so-called "data tsunami" are well-known information problems confronting contemporary people, and Geyer thus argues that meaninglessness is turned on its head.